ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+“ Generation alter generation,” says a line
+writer, “have felt as we feel now, and their
+lives were as active as our own.
+They pass­
+ed away like a beauty as when the Creator
+commanded her to be.
+The heavens shall he
+as bright over our graces as they now aie
+around our paths.
+The world will have the
 same attractions for onr offsprings yet un­
 born, that she had once for our children.—
 Yet a little while and all this will have hap­